fneri13/fneri13/README.md

-- 👋 Hi, I’m Francesco Neri, an aerospace engineer from Italy
+- 👋 Hi, I’m Francesco Neri, an Aerospace Engineer from Italy
 - 👀 I’m interested in scientific computing and machine learning
 - 📫 You can reach me on my personal email adress: francesconeri95@gmail.com